Green Thumb Tips-May

 Perennials & Roses

-Prune back hybrid tea roses, floribundas and other everblooming roses to 10 inches early this month.
+Prune back hybrid tea roses, floribundas and other everblooming roses to 10" in early May.
 Also, prune out any dead, diseased or weak canes.
-Do not do a heavy pruning on climbing roses.
-Prune only those canes which are broken or dead.

-Weed as needed.
-The smaller the weed, the easier it is to remove.
-Weeds take nutrients from the soil and away from your desirable plants.
-Pulling them early will keep them from producing and spreading seed.
+it is to remove.
+Pulling them early will keep them from producing and spreading seeds.

 Put up plant supports now for perennials that need to be staked, like delphiniums, peonies, yarrow, etc. Before you know it these plants will be too tall to do it easily.